Experiences of people living with Temporomandibular Joint Disorder

 Project details

-First supervisor: Dr Sasha Scambler
+First supervisor: Professor Sasha Scambler

-Mode of study: Full-time or part-time.
+Mode of study: Full-time or part-time

-Start date: Open until suitable candidate is found.
+Start date: Open until suitable candidate is found

-Application deadline: Open until suitable candidate is found.
+Application deadline: Open until suitable candidate is found

-Reference number: 2021/DOCS/04.
+Reference number: 2025/06/SS3/DOCS

 Project description

-It has been suggested that Temporomandibular Joint Disorder (TMJ) disorders may account for as much as thirty billion dollars a year of lost productivity in the US, and yet we know little about the social implications of this group of conditions.
+It has been suggested that TMJ disorders may account for as much as thirty billion dollars a year of lost productivity in the US, and yet we know little about the social implications of this group of conditions.
 TMJ disorders cause significant pain in the joint and surrounding tissues which can be experienced as either constant or intermittent pain.
 For people living with TMJ disorders the impact of the condition can affect multiple areas of daily life and last over an extended period of time.
 This is consistent with the definition of a chronic or long-term condition.
-There is a substantial body of research within sociology exploring people’s experiences of living on a day to day basis with a wide variety of chronic illnesses.
-This body of work has resulted in the development of a number of themes which are common to the experiences of people living with common and less common chronic illnesses and include uncertainty, biographical disruption and the impact on the wider family.
-The aim of this study is to undertake qualitative interviews to develop an understanding of the impact of TMJ on the daily lives of people living with atypical facial pain.

 Research training

-- Qualitative research training.
+- Qualitative research training

-- Systematic review training.
+- Systematic review training

 Next steps